rverton/pipers/README.md

 ### No-DB

-Using this mode no database will be used and data (hostname) is loaded from stdin.
+Using this mode no database will be used and data (asset) is loaded from stdin.
 This allows to debug pipes and print the result.

 ```